koenrane/KR-new-site/content/general-alignment-properties.md

 1. Give AIXI a utility function (perhaps over observation histories), and hook it up to an environment, and this pins down a policy.[^1]
 2. Situate the genome in the embryo within our reality, and this eventually grows into a human being with a policy of their own.

 These agents have different "values", in whatever sense we care to consider.
-However, these two agent-specification procedures also have very different _general alignment properties._
+However, these two agent-specification procedures also have different _general alignment properties._

 General alignment properties are not about _what_ a particular agent cares about (e.g. the AI "values" chairs).
 I call an alignment property "general" if the property would be interesting to a range of real-world agents trying to solve AI alignment.
 Here are some examples.